The StraumannⓇ ZAGA Flat and ZAGA Round zygomatic implants: The story of a breakthrough

 ZAGA and Implant Design

 ZAGA, the acronym for Zygoma Anatomy-Guided Approach, described by Dr. Carlos Aparicio, is the concept used to place zygomatic implants in a prosthetically driven manner and according to the anatomy of the patient.
-Clearly, the zygomatic implant systems back in the ending of the last century and in the first decade of the current one needed to further adapt to the patient’s anatomy and to the current surgical requirements.
+Clearly, the zygomatic implant systems back in the end of the last century and in the first decade of the current one needed to further adapt to the patient’s anatomy and to the current surgical requirements.
 Adapting the implant design to the anatomy of each patient is critical to reaching clinical success and patient satisfaction, or should we say happiness with a new smile, free of complications.
 Indeed, if we were to summarize all aforementioned late pitfalls, they would fall into one of the two following categories: soft tissue complications and rhinosinusitis complications.
-The use of the ZAGA technique, as well as the design of the ZAGA Flat and ZAGA Round zygomatic implants, aim, since day 1, at preventing these complications.
+The use of the ZAGA technique, as well as the design of the ZAGA Flat and ZAGA Round zygomatic implants, aim, from day 1, at preventing these complications.

 A design becoming a reality